Tuzuf/Tuzuf/README.md

 My main tech stack is in Python, SQL, RStudio.
 I also know HTML, CSS (Tailwind framework) and PHP (mainly Laravel framework).

-I've my projects from university pinned down, but my favorite is [Analiza_Sentymentu_NRC](https://github.com/Tuzuf/Analiza_Sentymentu_NRC).
+My projects from university are pinned down below, but my favorite is [Analiza_Sentymentu_NRC](https://github.com/Tuzuf/Analiza_Sentymentu_NRC).

 <!--
 **Tuzuf/Tuzuf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.